 Download the attachment and unzip the contents into your C:\Program Files\Sisense\PrismWeb\plugins\ folder.
+If you are using version 7.2 and higher unzip the contents into your C:\Program Files\Sisense\app\plugins\ folder.
 If the plugins folder doesn't exist, just create it.
 After those files have been unzipped there, you may also have to restart the web server.

 On your dashboard, create a new widget and select Force Directed as the type.
 In order to work with this visualization, you need to specify at leas a Node ID and Linked Node ID.
 This is basically how the relationship is defined within the data.
 If you think about this in terms of an employee hierarchy, the Node ID field would usually be an employee ID and the Linked Node ID would be the employee's manager ID.

 There are also several optional fields you can add in

 - Node Labels - The value label for each node (such as the employee's name)